Have other ideas?

 Photo courtesy of Philadelphia Community Fridge

-Community fridges are exactly what they sound like — fridges (okay, and pantries) that are both stocked and used by the community around them (and they can be used and stocked by literally anyone.
-Over the course of the pandemic, more and more community fridges have popped up in neighborhoods around the city—from South Philly to Germantown to West Philly to the Northeast to Fishtown and beyond.
+Community fridges are exactly what they sound like — fridges (or coolers or pantries) that are both stocked and used by the community around them (and they can be used and stocked by literally anyone).
+Since the pandemic, more and more community fridges have popped up in neighborhoods around the city — from South Philly to Germantown to West Philly to the Northeast and beyond.

 Run by various individuals and groups, the fridges are usually powered by local businesses who offer up an outlet; the food comes from community members who have it to donate, or who shop to stock it.
 Most of the fridges’ websites or Instagram accounts (linked above) offer information on how to get involved.
 Many of these fridges will reimburse community members who grocery shop for the fridges, and rely on volunteers to clean and organize the fridges as well.